Sender IDs in AWS End User Messaging SMS - AWS End User Messaging SMS

-Sender IDs - AWS End User Messaging SMS
+Sender IDs in AWS End User Messaging SMS

 A sender ID is an alphanumeric name that identifies the sender of an SMS message.
 When you send an SMS message using a sender ID, and the recipient is in an area where sender ID authentication is supported, your sender ID appears on the recipient's device instead of a phone number.
 A sender ID provides SMS recipients with more information about the sender than a phone number or short code provides.
 For example, a fictitious company Example Corp could use the sender ID EXAMPLECO